Sahil-cmd/cam2ros/CONTRIBUTING.md

-# Contributing to `camera_publisher`
+# Contributing to `cam2ros`

-Thank you for your interest in contributing to the `camera_publisher` package!
+Thank you for your interest in contributing to the `cam2ros` package!
 Contributions from the community are essential in making this project better.
 Below are guidelines to help you make meaningful contributions.

 ## Table of Contents